FaisalRana/Project4/readme.md

 )

  Describe: Pizza.addSize()

- Test2: It should take a given size and add a numerical "default" value to the pizza price.
+ Test2: It should detect the input size using if statement and apply the correct price.

- Expect(pizza1.addSize(Large))equalTo.(this.price + 14 ))
+ Expect(pizza1.addSize(Large))equalTo.(this.price + 14))

+ Describe: showHide()

- Test3: If the pizza is large, it should add the additional price of $7.00 to the default pizza price.
+ Test3: It should hide the blank pizza and show the filled pizza

- Expect(pizza1.addSize(Medium)equalTo.(pizza.price + 7.00)
+ Expect(showHide()equalTo.(hide image and show image)

  Describe: modifyPrice()

  Test4: Inputting toppings and size will output a pizza object with a calculated price.